milostomic/implementation-guides/netverify/netverify-web-v4.md

 ### Identity Verification presets

-Identity Verification in Netverify allows you to make sure the person submitting the ID for verification is the same person in the ID photo.
+Identity Verification in ID Verification allows you to make sure the person submitting the ID for verification is the same person in the ID photo.
 This comprises two steps: the **Face Match** step and the optional **Liveness Check** step.
 The Face Match step allows us to compare the face in the ID photo with the face of the person submitting the transaction for similarity, and the additional Liveness Check ensures that person is present during the transaction.

 Identity Verification can be enabled with the Face Match step only or in conjunction with a Liveness Check.

 #### 3D Liveness for Web

-Netverify's new 3D face liveness detection technology creates a three-dimensional map of your user's face, providing unprecedented accuracy for the Liveness Check, and creates an enrollment transaction for the use of the Authentication feature.
+ID Verification's new 3D face liveness detection technology creates a three-dimensional map of your user's face, providing unprecedented accuracy for the Liveness Check, and creates an enrollment transaction for the use of the Authentication feature.

 |ℹ️ To use 3D Liveness, Identity Verification and 3D Liveness must be enabled for your account by Jumio Support.
 |:----------|